suyashcjoshi/Woz_Music_Gadget/README.md

-# Woz Music Gadget 🎵
+# Woz Music Gadget - The Fruit Symphony 🎵
-Arduino Fruit Music Gadget as part of 11 Days of WozDom Challenge #wozdomday11
+The Fruit Symphony was part of 11 Days of WozDom Challenge #wozdomday11

 **Date** : Aug 21, 2020 <br />
 **Author** : Suyash Joshi <br />